Learn the skills of multi-media & investigative reporting

 Hosted by: C-HIT (Connecticut Health I-Team) in collaboration with the Journalism Initiative at Yale University, and the Journalism Department at the University of Connecticut.

 For information, contact Lynne at email@example.com, or 203-215- 6373.

-Camp sponsors: Dow Jones News Fund, William and Jean Graustein Fund, Betty A. Knox Foundation, Eversource Energy, NewAlliance Foundation and the George A. and Grace L. Long Foundation and the CT Department of Economic and Community Development, Office of the Arts, which receives support from the National Endowment for the Arts.
+Camp sponsors: Dow Jones News Fund, William and Jean Graustein Fund, Betty A. Knox Foundation, Eversource Energy, NewAlliance Foundation, the George A. and Grace L. Long Foundation and the CT Department of Economic and Community Development, Office of the Arts, which receives support from the National Endowment for the Arts.